 ENVST 2100 – 3 credits

 In this course, you will hear from a diversity of University of Utah faculty members about their department’s approach to sustainability, while developing an integrated framework for understanding and analyzing exciting research.
-Students may take this course concurrently with ENVST 3960 while a member of the Sustainability Scholars Program, or if you have already taken ENVST 2100 prior to applying for the Sustainability Scholars, you may count those credits towards the program.
+Students may take this course concurrently with ENVST 3960 while a member of the Sustainability Lab, or if you have already taken ENVST 2100 prior to applying for the lab, you may count those credits towards the program.

 ENVST 3960 – 1 credit